Triumph Trident 660 does the quarter mile in 12.00 seconds

 Motorcycles in this class are not meant to set records when it comes to top speed and acceleration, though that does not mean that they are not fast and capable of laying down some respectable times while putting a grin firmly on your face.

-The Triumph Trident 660 is not as fast as a Street Triple 675 nor is it the fastest accelerating in its class, but it still performs well in a straight line and will humble some sportscars 10 times its price off the line.
+The Triumph Trident 660 is not as fast as a Street Triple 675 nor is it the fastest accelerating in its class, but it still performs very well in a straight line and will humble some sportscars 10 times its price off the line.

-To get the best out of the Trident 660 as a pilot you must change up gears right at the rpm limiter.
-This is because the Trident continues to make power right until the limiter kicks in.
+This is because the Trident 660 continues to make power right until the limiter kicks in.
 This has been typical of many Triumphs over the years.

 Timing this right or getting it wrong by changing up too early will make the difference between laying downs those optimum times or not.